 I've actually cast-on for the Arvik top-down raglan sweater again.
 After the nasty Buffalo wool, Arvik is a joy to work with.
 The wool is soft & slightly greasy in a nice sort of way.
 No over processing here.
 I suspect some wool allergies may just be over-processed wool or nasty dyes.
 I don't seem to have a problem with most of it, most of the time.
 This time, I'll be using the standard Raglan, top-down shaping with the extra "Legal Loopholes" to increase the fronts & back while leaving a narrower sleeve.
 Hopefully, I'll be wearing it in a week or so.

-Two more pairs of socks are finished!
+Two more pairs of socks

-!!
+The Never-Ending socks are Ended!!
 I couldn't leave well enough alone, mind you & I put yellow toes on them for fun.
-My ex will be tickled pink to get them - he hasn't had a pair
+My ex will be tickled pink to get them - he hasn't had a pair of socks in quite a while.
+When you wear size 13WWWW, it ain't easy to find people willing to knit socks for you.

 No comments: